 Over-resuscitation can be problematic and has been associated with multiple morbidities, including acute respiratory distress syndrome, pneumonia, multiorgan failure, and abdominal, extremity, and orbital compartment syndromes [25-27].
 A survey of burn centers reported that initial fluid resuscitation exceeded recommended amounts in 58 percent of patients .
 This reinforces the importance of calculating fluid resuscitation needs carefully and of continually adjusting resuscitation efforts according to the physiologic response.
 (See "Abdominal compartment syndrome in adults" and "Acute compartment syndrome of the extremities".)

 According to the American Burn Association's practice guidelines, any patient with greater than 15 percent total body surface area (TBSA) nonsuperficial burns should receive formal fluid resuscitation .
 Patients with major burns should have two large-bore intravenous (IV) lines placed through unburned skin, if possible, and may require central venous access.
 IV lines can be placed through burned tissue if necessary to avoid delays in resuscitation.
 The classification of burns is described in the accompanying figures and discussed in detail separately (figure 1 and table 2).
-(See "Classification of burns".)
+(See "Classification of burn injury".)

 Fluid selection — Fluid resuscitation of the patient with moderate or severe burns consists of an IV crystalloid solution.
 The ideal solution has not been determined, but lactated Ringer's solution (LR) is typically given; it contains physiologic concentrations of major electrolytes, and lactate may reduce the incidence of hyperchloremic acidosis that may occur with administration of extremely large volumes of isotonic saline (ie, 0.9 percent sodium chloride).
 Hartmann’s solution, another isotonic solution that differs slightly from LR in its concentrations of lactate and electrolytes, is also used.
 In animal models of burn injury, use of a combined solution of LR and ethyl pyruvate (an oxygen radical scavenger) for resuscitation was associated with increased survival, but this treatment has yet to be studied in humans .